Event Monitoring Settings Screen.

 Data in transit, on the other hand, is information actively moving from one place to another, like when an email is sent or files are uploaded.
 Encryption for data in motion secures it while it's traveling over networks, so it can’t be read if intercepted.
 It’s important to protect data in both states since each represents a different potential vulnerability.

 Data masking and encryption are both techniques to protect sensitive information, but they work in different ways.
 Data masking tools replace real data with fictional but realistic information, often used for testing or development purposes.
 For instance, a masked database might replace real customer names and account numbers with fake ones, allowing developers to work with the data without exposing real details.
-Salesforce’s Data Mask & Seed accelerate development while minimizing security risks by providing production-like data to test Sandboxes.
+Salesforce’s Data Mask & Seed accelerate development while minimising security risks by providing production-like data to test Sandboxes.

 Encryption, on the other hand, scrambles data so it can only be read by someone with the decryption key.
 Unlike masked data, encrypted data can be reverted to its original form when needed.
-Data masking is ideal for environments where you don’t need to restore the original data, while encryption is best for situations where authorized users may need to access the actual information securely.
+Data masking is ideal for environments where you don’t need to restore the original data, while encryption is best for situations where authorised users may need to access the actual information securely.

 Encryption is an effective way to mitigate the impact of data breaches.
 Even if the data is compromised, it remains unreadable, which reduces the risk of attackers misusing the information they intercept.